-Best vegetables for type 2 diabetes
+Best vegetables for type 2 diabetes: Choices, benefits, and meal tips

 - tofu burger patty with spinach and avocado

-- spinach salad with chia seeds, tomatoes, bell peppers, and a light sprinkling of goat cheese
+- spinach salad with chia seeds, tomatoes, bell peppers, and a light sprinkling of goat's cheese

 - quinoa and fruit added to unsweetened Greek yogurt with cinnamon

-- quinoa seasoned with pepper, or vinaigrette, eaten it on its own
+- quinoa with pepper or vinaigrette season, or on its own

-- almond butter on sprouted grain bread topped with avocado and crushed red pepper flakes
+- almond butter on sprouted-grain bread with a topping of avocado and crushed red pepper flakes

-Balancing less healthful foods with more nutritious ones is a way to remain healthy.
-For instance, eating a cookie or two per week is usually fine when balanced by a high-fiber diet rich in plants.
+Balancing less healthful foods with more nutritious ones is a way to remain healthy while also satisfying a sweet tooth.
+For instance, eating a cookie or two per week is usually fine when balanced by a high-fiber, plant-rich diet.

-People with diabetes who want to eat well should focus on a balanced overall approach to nutrition.
+People with diabetes should focus on a balanced, overall approach to nutrition.
+There is a risk that forbidding certain foods can make them feel even more appealing.
+This can lead to poorer control over food choices and raised blood sugar over time.

-There is a risk that forbidding certain foods can make them feel even more appealing, and this can lead to less control of diet choices and blood sugar over time.
+Vegetables are bursting with nutrition, but they are just one part of managing a lifestyle with diabetes.

-Vegetables are just one part of healthy living with diabetes.
+People should eat a wide variety of foods from all food groups and plan to stop eating 2–3 hours before bedtime, in most cases, as 12 or more hours of nighttime fasting helps glucose control.

-People should eat a wide variety of foods from all food groups, and consider eating five to seven small meals instead of three large meals.
-Gaps between meals can cause blood sugar levels to vary a lot through the day.
+A doctor or dietitian can provide an individualized diabetes meal plan to ensure that a person with the condition receives a wide enough range of nutrients in healthful proportions.